MichaelGrafnetter/DSInternals/Documentation/PowerShell/Test-PasswordQuality.md

 ```

 ### -WeakPasswords
 List of passwords that are considered weak, e.g. Password123 or April2019.
+If more than a handful passwords are to be tested, the WeakPasswordsFile parameter should be used instead.

 ```yaml
 Type: String[]